AdobeDocs/platform-learn.en/help/tutorial-web-sdk/create-tag-rule.md

 ---
-title: Create tag rules
+title: Create tag rules for Platform Web SDK
 description: Learn how to send an event to the Platform Edge Network with your XDM object using a tag rule.
 This lesson is part of the Implement Adobe Experience Cloud with Web SDK tutorial.
 feature: Tags
+jira: KT-15403
 exl-id: e06bad06-3ee3-475f-9b10-f0825a48a312
 ---
 # Create tag rules

-Learn how to send events to the Platform Edge Network with your XDM object using tag rules.
+Learn how to send events to the Adobe Experience Platform Edge Network with your XDM object using tag rules.
 A tag rule is a combination of events, conditions, and actions that tells the tag property to do something.
 With Platform Web SDK, rules are used to send events to Platform Edge Network with the right data.

 ## Learning objectives